-So last weekend, at the height of breeding season, WCC staff and volunteers set out to collect semen from 3 Mexican wolves and 2 red wolves in hopes that the genetic material could be stored for potential future use.
+So last weekend, at the height of breeding season, WCC staff and volunteers set out to collect semen from 6 Mexican wolves and 2 red wolves for potential future use.
 This is an important option when trying to maintain diversity with a species that was once extinct in the wild.
 The first task was to capture all 5 wolves, not an easy job in a few feet of snow...
 Thankfully for the wolves, they won't remember much beyond the capture.
-Semen collection from wolves requires anesthesia first, and then electroejaculation.
-Dr. Cheryl Asa, Saint Louis Zoo's Director of Research and reproductive specialist, lead the procedure with the help of the WCC's amazing volunteer veterinarians, Norwalk Veterinary Hospital's Charlie Duffy, DVM and North Westchester Veterinary Office's Paul Maus, DVM.
+Semen collection from wolves requires anesthesia first, and then electro-ejaculation.
+Dr. Cheryl Asa, Saint Louis Zoo's Director of Research and reproductive specialist, led the procedure with the help of the WCC's amazing volunteer veterinarians, Norwalk Veterinary Hospital's Charlie Duffy, DVM and North Westchester Veterinary Office's Paul Maus, DVM.
 The procedure was a two day event and proved to be a great success!
 Dr Asa was able to determine how productive each wolf was by examining each deposit under the microscope to determine the number of sperm, the proportion of sperm moving and the quality of their movement, as well as the percentage of sperm with normal shape and an evaluation of the abnormal shapes present.
 Dr Asa then stored the samples in "straws" to prepare for cryogenic preservation at the St Louis Zoo.

 - Mexican wolf M804: productive collection - no surprise for the proven breeder

-- Red Wolf M1565: no sperm at all.
+- Red Wolf M1566: Sperm present but many broken heads and tails.
 Possibly due to his transfer to the WCC in December when spermatogenesis occurs.
 Stress of travel might have interrupted the process.